Scrap Mechanic

 Scrap Mechanic is a sandbox video game developed for Windows by Swedish game studio and publisher Axolot Games, in which players can build machines, vehicles, and buildings, and share their creations online.
 The initial version of the game, released on January 20, 2016, was a creative mode with unlimited access to all available parts for building.
 On the day of its release, it was the top-selling game on Steam and is estimated to have 1–2 million sales.
 The survival mode update for the game, with new game mechanics including wildlife, scavenging, farming, and cooking, as well as an underwater biome, was released on May 7, 2020.
 It was the third-best-selling game on Steam the week after the update.

 Gameplay

-Survival mode

-Players begin at the site of a crashed spaceship, with very few items.
-They must search for supplies and food in order to survive.
-The spaceship has a basic crafting station called a Craftbot with limited functionality, primarily focused on allowing players to build a simple automobile to begin exploring the world.

-The second major location in the game is the mechanic station, where most complex crafting can be undertaken with the other crafting stations: the large Craftbot; the Dressbot, for making clothes; the Refinebot, for refining raw materials; and the Cookbot, for combining raw foods into recipes.
-The cheapest item is the Resource Collector used for collecting resources and transmitting them to refiners.
-Other locations include ruined structures like the Silo District or Ruin City filled with enemy robots, supply crates, and chests with loot; the Trader's Outpost or Hideout, where items can be purchased with Produce Crates and Caged Farmers; the Roadside Markets that can be harvested for blocks, parts and other resources; and warehouses, large buildings storing more advanced supplies filled with Tapebots guarding the warehouse with their clippers and tape guns.

-The world is inhabited by a variety of robots that attack the players on sight.
-These include: